Types of Seizures

 First aid is usually not needed.
 However, a person having a myoclonic seizure for the first time should receive a thorough medical evaluation.

-Sometimes the seizure activity spreads to other parts of the brain, so another type of seizure follows the simple partial seizure.
+Sometimes the seizure activity spreads to other parts of the brain, so another type of seizure follows the simple focal seizure.
 This can be a complex partial seizure or a secondarily generalized seizure.

-Doctors often divide simple partial seizures into categories depending on the type of symptoms the person experiences:
+Doctors often divide simple focal seizures into categories depending on the type of symptoms the person experiences:

 Motor Seizures – These cause a change in muscle activity.
 For example, a person may have abnormal movements such as jerking of a finger or stiffening of part of the body.
 These movements may spread, either staying on one side of the body (opposite the affected area of the brain) or extending to both sides.
 Other examples are weakness, which can even affect speech, and coordinated actions such as laughter or automatic hand movements.
 The person may or may not be aware of these movements.